Weekly Professional Studies

 - Opportunities to develop supportive and professional relationships with trainees in other Partnership schools

 - Support from an external Support Tutor who visits regularly

-- Full time, dedicated Director of ITT and Programme Coordinator to answer questions and to provide pastoral support
+- Full time, dedicated Director of ITT, Deputy Director of ITT, Professional Links Tutor and a Programme Coordinator to answer questions and to provide pastoral support

 - Subject knowledge support and access to additional twilight training

 - Fully supported, functioning on-line learning platform for exchange of information